paolo-chiabrera/two-of-one/apps/nuxt-showcase-app/README.md

 # Basic Nuxt 3 application!

-This is a very simple application built with **Nuxt 3**, aimed at showcasing the basic concepts and functionality of the framework.
-Please note that this readme provides a high-level overview and does not delve deeply into Next.js.
-For more in-depth knowledge and detailed documentation, it is recommended to refer to the official [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction)
+This is a very simple application built with **Nuxt 3**, aimed to do a performance test

-To gain a deeper understanding of this Next.js application, we highly recommend **exploring this codebase**.
-The code contains some comments that explain the usage and provide additional insights into various aspects of the application's implementation.

 ## Setup